The Commonplace

 Claims (7)

 Labeling content as AI-generated reduced both affective and behavioral engagement compared to human-created content.
-Adoption Rate negative high affective and behavioral engagement
+Adoption Rate negative affective and behavioral engagement

 n=696